mansooriabbas/practice/README.md

 # JavaScript Course Exercises

-This repository contains Javascript exercises.
+This repository showcases my adaptations and exercises from "The Net Ninja's Modern JavaScript" course.

-Exercises are organized into different folders based on different topics.
+Exercises are neatly organized within folders corresponding to different topics covered in the course.